 Type of business: Soccer team owner

 One of the most famous names in soccer, David Beckham had a remarkable 21-year career that included 10 league titles.
-After shocking the world by moving from Real Madrid to the Los Angeles Galaxy, Beckham now appears poised to make a more permanent mark on American soccer.
+After shocking the world by moving from Real Madrid to the Los Angeles Galaxy, Beckham is poised to make a more permanent mark on American soccer.

 Beckham has a net worth of $450 million, as does his wife, Victoria Beckham.

 Spend It Like Beckham: Cristiano Ronaldo and 6 of the World’s Highest-Paid Soccer Players